AndreaRiboni/Telegram-Whatsapp-Wrapped/README.md

-# Telegram-Wrapped
+# Chat-Wrapped: a chat mining application
-A python tool to analyze your telegram chats.
+A python tool to analyze your telegram or whatsapp chats.
 This script works for both private and group chats.
 The employed analysis are
 - Number of messages per day
 - Number of messages per day per person
 - General statistics about the number of messages per day